AthulKrishnaRenjith/UH-Racing-Yolov9-custom/README.md

 ### Prerequisites
 - Python 3.8+
 - PyTorch with CUDA support (if using GPU)
-- NVIDIA Jetson Nano (optional, for deployment)
+- NVIDIA Jetson AGX Orin (optional, for deployment)
-- TensorRT (for optimized inference on Jetson Nano)
+- TensorRT (for optimized inference on Jetson AGX Orin)

 ### Setup Instructions